 But you can imagine my horror when I discovered there was an 8-10 week delay on receipt!
 That meant delivery wouldn’t be until mid-April.
 We wouldn’t be able to store two more months’ worth of milk in the freezer.
 But we had to try since we were committed to this avenue.

-I returned onsite to work one day in March.
-The first time my baby had ever eaten without me.
-I was nervous that he wouldn’t take a bottle because of any differences in nipples.
-Despite my research that led us to purchase Comotomo nipples, compatible with our mason jars as baby bottles.
+I returned to my onsite job after maternity leave ended for one day in March.
+That was the first time my baby had ever eaten apart from me.
+I was nervous he wouldn’t take a bottle because of any differences in nipples, despite my research that led us to purchase Comotomo nipples, compatible with our mason jars as baby bottles.
 I also thought there was a chance he wouldn’t like the defrosted milk because of potential lipase issues.
+And let me just say, you could definitely smell the metallic-y scent in my milk when defrosted!!

-Sure enough, at his mid-morning feed Mr. Traditional called me.
-My baby wasn’t taking the bottle due to a terrible metallic flavor.
+So I fed him before I left & walked out the door.
+Sure enough, at his mid-morning feed my husband called me.
+My baby wasn’t taking the bottle (probably due to a terrible metallic flavor from the lipase).
 Thankfully, I had freshly “pumped” milk in the fridge from our last feeding earlier that morning.
 With that subbed out, my baby did ok feeding from the bottle.
-I was home by dinner time and he easily returned to breastfeeding without hesitation.
+I was home by dinner time and he seamlessly returned to breastfeeding without hesitation.

 I didn’t go back onsite after that.
 So, milk kept piling up in the freezer.
 By mid-April, I was desperate to start freeze drying, but our unit still had not arrived.
-It was late.
+And now, it was late.

 By the time it came (only about a week later than expected), we had amassed a little more than 1400 oz. of milk.
 And there was only a handful of hodge podge items in our freezer door.
 We were no longer buying any groceries that required freezing because there just wasn’t any space to put it.
 Things I usually stock up on and freeze began to dwindle also.

-If you’re on the fence and wondering if freeze dryers are worth it, I’d say yes.
+If you’re on the fence & wondering if freeze dryers are worth it, I’d say yes.

 The week we received our freeze dryer unit, we tested it and began processing batches of milk.
-Each batch converts ~120 oz of frozen milk into a beautiful powder in about 36 hours (sometimes more).
+Each batch converted ~120 oz of frozen milk into a beautiful powder on average in about 40 hours (sometimes more).

-The unit is a big investment.
-And this part of our journey started as one couple fighting against a newborn and new-Mom’s body for freezer space.
+The freeze dryer unit is a big financial investment, but has a small learning curve.
+This part of our journey started as one couple fighting against a newborn and new-Mom’s body for freezer space.
 But now the possibilities are endless.

 Wow Baby Traditional is eating good!
 I’m enjoying your journey.
 It is apartment now, but many acres in the future for you all.
 Wish you the best!